 Want to see more of Katmai National Park?
 Then the Katmai Explorer Tour is for you.
 Stay at our exclusive Kulik Lodge.
-Round trip air transportation between Anchorage and Kulik, lodging, meals, boat and guide service and more is included in this tour!
+Round trip air transportation between Anchorage and Kulik Lodge, lodging, meals, boat and guide service, day trips to Brooks Lodge for bearviewing and more is included in this tour!

-Included is round trip air transportation between Anchorage and Kulik, lodging, meals, boat and guide service while at Kulik, flights to Brooks Lodge for bear viewing or the "Valley of 10,000 Smokes", fishing license, rods and waders and complimentary cocktails.
+Included is round trip air transportation between Anchorage and Kulik Lodge, lodging, meals, boat and guide service on Kulik River, flights to Brooks Lodge for bear viewing or the "Valley of 10,000 Smokes" on the full days of your stay (not arrival or departure day), fishing license, use of rods and waders and complimentary cocktails each evening.

 Depart Anchorage on your direct flight to Kulik Lodge.
 Upon arrival you have the option of guided sport fishing or sightseeing on the adjacent Kulik River.
 A fishing license and equipment is provided.
 Return to the lodge for dinner (open bar).
 The Kulik Lodge chefs are among the best in the Alaskan wilderness.
 A hot tub and sauna are available for your enjoyment.